fastify/website/docs/v3/Plugins-Guide.md

 ```
 `register` creates a new Fastify context, which means that if you perform any changes on the Fastify instance, those changes will not be reflected in the context's ancestors.
 In other words, encapsulation!

-*Why is encapsulation important?*<br>
+*Why is encapsulation important?*<br/>
 Well, let's say you are creating a new disruptive startup, what do you do?
-You create an API server with all your stuff, everything in the same place, a monolith!<br>
+You create an API server with all your stuff, everything in the same place, a monolith!<br/>
 Ok, you are growing very fast and you want to change your architecture and try microservices.
-Usually, this implies a huge amount of work, because of cross dependencies and a lack of separation of concerns in the codebase.<br>
+Usually, this implies a huge amount of work, because of cross dependencies and a lack of separation of concerns in the codebase.<br/>
 Fastify helps you in that regard.
 Thanks to the encapsulation model, it will completely avoid cross dependencies and will help you structure your code into cohesive blocks.

-*Let's return to how to correctly use `register`.*<br>
+*Let's return to how to correctly use `register`.*<br/>
 As you probably know, the required plugins must expose a single function with the following signature
 ```js
 module.exports = function (fastify, options, done) {}